vishnu2909200/geeks-for-geeks/README.md

 Daily news snippets related to the world of technology and coding.
 Keeping users updated on relevant industry news for a well-rounded learning experience.

+**Conclusion:**

+In conclusion, GeekSync is our contribution to Igniting Innovation in EdTech.
+We believe our project aligns perfectly with the Hackathon's theme of limitless coding adventure and innovation.
+We are excited about the potential impact our project can have on millions of learners using the GeeksforGeeks platform.